Test Id : MCLNR

 -Tissue fixation: 10% neutral buffered formalin, not decalcified

-Collection Instructions: Submit a formalin-fixed, paraffin-embedded tissue block or cell block with acceptable amount of tumor tissue.
+Collection Instructions: Submit a formalin-fixed, paraffin-embedded tissue block with acceptable amount of tumor tissue.

 Additional Information: Unused unstained slides will not be returned.